thewchan/uxf/README.md

 Here we have a `list` of ``table``s representing three database tables.
 The `list` begins with a comment.

-Notice that the second customer has a `null` address and the second invoice has an empty description.
+Notice that the second customer has a null (`?`) address and the second invoice has an empty description.

     uxf 1.0 MyApp Data
     = Customers CID int Company str Address str Contact str Email str